DESIGNED TO GET YOU WORKING

 The hallmark of a true educational experience is not just learning information, but how to apply that information to real world problems.
 Throughout the program, students are split into groups and given difficult challenges to overcome using the knowledge they gain in the course.
 These group activities allow students to begin developing the critical thinking and problem solving skills necessary for success in the future.
 By working in groups, students also build teamwork and leadership qualities.

 Hydrogen Sulfide is a gas that is commonly found in the same reservoirs as petroleum products.
 It is colorless, very poisonous, flammable, and has an odor of rotten eggs.
 In gaseous form, it is heavier than air, and can collect in low-lying areas and confined spaces.
 Awareness of the dangers of H2S is critical for the rig worker, as the gas is known in the industry as the “silent killer” for a reason.

-Safe Practices of Rigging, including rigger responsibilities, basic knowledge of wire rope, standard slings and component parts, deterioration, inspection an care, sling angles and their effect, crane signals, and basic knot tying.
+Including rigger responsibilities, basic knowledge of wire rope, standard slings and component parts, deterioration, inspection an care, sling angles and their effect, crane signals, and basic knot tying.

 Since the use of hydraulic fracturing techniques is one of the keys to unlocking shale formations, Surface Impact and Spill Mitigation is necessary to reduce risk to the environment.
 Being aware of the risks involved in these operations and how to mitigate them will help our graduates do their work with minimal environmental impact.